accLarson/FeatherClans/README.md

-    feather.clans.resign              -     Resign from your clan (must be in clan) feather.clans.roster              -     List clan members of a specific clan feather.clans.sethome             -     Set the clan's home (must be clan leader)
+    feather.clans.resign              -     Resign from your clan (must be in clan) feather.clans.roster              -     List clan members of a specific clan feather.clans.sethome             -     Set the clan's home (must be clan leader) feather.clans.updatedisplay       -     Trigger the clan display to update (admin)